Artlfmj/express-url-shortener/README.md

 MIT

 ## Contributing
-See ./CONTRIBUTING.md for instructions on how to contribute.
+See [./CONTRIBUTING.md](contributing) for instructions on how to contribute.

 ## Tests
-See ./test.js for test examples
+See test.js for test examples

 ## Code
-See ./index.js for the code.
+See index.js  and db.js for the code.

 ## Contributors